arafipro/cursor-prompt-samples/notepads/teach/bun-vite-ts-threejs-teach.md

 Key Principles

-- Please proceed in stages.
+- Please explain in a clear, step-by-step manner.
+- Please explain the code carefully, line by line
+- Please explain the procedure and flow, if any.
 - Use functional, declarative programming.
 Avoid classes.
 - Prefer iteration and modularization over duplication.
 - Use descriptive variable names with auxiliary verbs (e.g., isLoading).